Backpacking Is Life · Updated June 2026

 Asakusa and Ueno: the best budget areas for first-timers

-If cost is the priority, Asakusa and Ueno are the two areas I would look at first.
+If cost is the priority, Asakusa and Ueno are the two areas I’d look at first.
 Both are well connected, genuinely useful as a base, and have a deeper pool of affordable accommodation than the more central western neighbourhoods.

-Asakusa is the more atmospheric of the two.
-It is home to Senso-ji Temple, the Nakamise shopping street, and a more traditional-feeling pocket of Tokyo that contrasts nicely with the neon-heavy areas further west.
-The vibe is calmer, the streets are more navigable, and the area draws a mix of tourists and locals rather than just backpackers.
-For a first trip, staying in Asakusa can give you that “classic Tokyo” feel on your doorstep before heading out to the busier areas.
-The trade-off is that it is slightly less central and can feel quieter at night if that is not what you are after.
+Asakusa is the more atmospheric of the two — home to Senso-ji Temple, the Nakamise shopping street, and a more traditional-feeling pocket of Tokyo that contrasts nicely with the neon-heavy areas further west.
+The vibe is calmer, the streets more navigable, and it draws a mix of tourists and locals rather than just backpackers.
+For a first trip, staying here gives you that “classic Tokyo” feel on your doorstep.
+The trade-off: it’s slightly less central and quieter at night.

-Ueno is more functional than atmospheric, but that is often exactly what a budget-conscious first-time visitor wants.
-It is a major station (Shinkansen departures, express trains, multiple subway lines), walking distance to Akihabara and Asakusa, and home to Ueno Park — one of the best free days in Tokyo if you time the visit right.
-Hostels and budget business hotels here are often cheaper than equivalent options in Shinjuku or Shibuya.
+Ueno is more functional than atmospheric, but that’s often exactly what a budget-conscious first-timer wants.
+It’s a major station (Shinkansen departures, express trains, multiple subway lines), walking distance to Akihabara, and home to Ueno Park — one of the best free days in Tokyo.
+Hostels and budget hotels here are often cheaper than equivalents in Shinjuku or Shibuya.

 Asakusa

-Best for: a traditional atmosphere, great sightseeing on your doorstep, and calmer evenings
+Best for: traditional atmosphere, great sightseeing on your doorstep, calmer evenings

-Watch out for: slightly quieter nightlife and a less central feel for west-side attractions
+Watch out for: quieter nightlife, less central for west-side attractions

 Ueno

-Best for: strong transport, lower prices, and practical proximity to Akihabara and Asakusa
+Best for: strong transport, lower prices, proximity to Akihabara and Asakusa

-Watch out for: less of a neighbourhood feel — it is functional more than charming
+Watch out for: less of a neighbourhood feel — functional more than charming

 📌 Searching for budget accommodation in Asakusa or Ueno?
 Browse Hostelworld Tokyo — filter by neighbourhood and sort by price to compare options side by side.